yankai1996/Negotiation-Website/README.md

 * The instructor can add/delete pairs of participants
 * Automatically assign games to new added pairs, and vice versa
 * Game play between participants

+## Remaining Problems

+* Compability of different browsers
+* Security
+* Re-establishing the game when the browser is refreshed